Friday, February 14, 2025

 Margaret Kilburn, circa 1887.

 Our great-grandfather, George Scott, was born and raised in the small town of Forestville in Chautauqua County, New York; our great-grandmother, Margaret Kilburn, was born in Little Valley, Cattaraugus County, about 25 miles from Forestville.
 By June 1870, her family moved to Forestville.
+It was there that George and Margaret married on September 27, 1887.

-George and Margaret were married in Forestville on September 27, 1887.
 Over the next seven years they had three children.
 At least, that's what we thought until we saw the 1900 Federal Census.
 It showed that Margaret was the mother of five children, but only three were living.

 The loss of two children would have put a tremendous strain on George and Margaret's marriage, and the 1905 New York State Census bears this out.